 -decode: decoding mode

-includes all popular attacks on Bitcoin.
+"ATTACKSAFE SOFTWARE" includes all popular attacks on Bitcoin.

 Let’s run a list of all attacks: